 CASS registration and accommodation process:

 2. Complete and sign the Medical Consent Form, and give it to your licensed medical provider

 3. Submit the relevant documentation, completed by licensed medical provider

-4. Request a meeting with CASS to discuss reasonable accommodation.
+4. Request a meeting with CASS to discuss reasonable accommodations.

 Forms and/or Instructions for:

 Note: Fillable forms work best when using Adobe Reader